 If retaining customer loyalty is the main focus of a reward program, then standalone is the best.

-a) Program can be identified with a single brand: Customers need not be confused about choosing from multiple brands.
+Customers need not be confused about choosing from multiple brands.
 They can identify the program with a single brand, thus making brand promotion an easy task.

-b) Exclusive access to customer database: Unlike coalition programs, companies choosing a standalone program have exclusive access to customer database.
+Unlike coalition programs, companies choosing a standalone program have exclusive access to customer database.
 This helps them analyze their promotion strategies and even budget accordingly.

-c) Consistency in strategizing and marketing: The program is designed exclusively for the participating brand.
+The program is designed exclusively for the participating brand.
 The company has complete control over every aspect including the rules and regulations related to the program.
 They even get to control communications related to the program.
 This ensures consistency and reliability.

 What do customers want?